Canon 100D vs Fujifilm X70

 Body comparison: Canon 100D vs Fujifilm X70

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Fujifilm X70.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (32 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the X70 are weather-sealed.